 Be encouraged that every dollar you give will be doubled!
 Gifts given to the Randy and Karen MacFarland Leadership Development Endowed Fund allow Denver Seminary staff and faculty to pursue excellence in their various professional arenas.
 Ultimately, your support enables Denver Seminary to equip students by preparing them to engage the needs of the world with the redemptive power of the gospel and the life changing truth of Scripture.

 The Randy and Karen MacFarland Leadership Development Endowed Fund has received a $200,000 true match pledge.
-Every dollar raised, up to $200,000 will be matched.
+Every dollar raised through November 1, 2018, up to $200,000, will be matched.